Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 $suspiciousResults.data
 </code></pre>

 Additionally, I captured the `VACBanned` flag from the Steam API and re-named it `VACBannedActual`.
-The Nexosis API will reflect back any column submitted in a prediction, but will not use unrecognized elements - this way we'll get back a `VACBanned` prediction from the Nexosis API and VacBannedActual which is what the Steam API has on record for this player.
+The Nexosis API will reflect back any column submitted in a prediction, but will not use unrecognized elements - this way we'll get back a `VACBanned` prediction from the Nexosis API and `VacBannedActual` which is what the Steam API has on record for this player.

-Here is the RAW JSON body needs to be packaged up as a JSON array like so in a `POST` to `https://ml.nexosis.com/v1/models/{modelId}/predict`
+Here is the RAW JSON body needs to be packaged up as a JSON array named `data` like so in a `POST` to `https://ml.nexosis.com/v1/models/{modelId}/predict`:

 <pre class="language-json" style="max-height:30em;"><code class="language-json code-toolbar">{
     "data":  [